2022mt13151/2022mt13151-AI-ChatBot-Assignment_old/README.txt

 Certainly!
-Below is an example of a README file containing installation and execution instructions for your project.
-Please customize it according to your project's specific requirements and structure.
+Below is an example of a README file containing installation and execution instructions for 2022mt13151-AI-ChatBot-Assignment project.
+Please customize it according to 2022mt13151-AI-ChatBot-Assignment project's specific requirements and structure.

 ```markdown
 # Chatbot with OpenAI API